Nokia C20 USB Drivers

 1.1 What are USB Drivers?

-USB drivers are small software programs that allow your operating system to recognize and interact with hardware devices connected via USB ports.
-For smartphones like the Nokia C20, USB drivers enable your computer to communicate with the device for various functions, including:
+USB drivers are tiny programs that help your operating system understand and interact with hardware devices connected via USB ports.
+For smartphones like the Nokia C20, the USB driver allows communication between the computer and the device for functions, including:

 1.2 Importance of USB Drivers